I write web apps.

 In the fake sports category, I got into golf a few years ago.
 I play with my dad once a month or so on a Friday, since we're both off work.
 It's very addicting, and should be relaxing.

-I listen to music – Radiohead, Belle and Sebastian, Libertines, Punch Brothers, whoever.
-I want to listen to more Beethoven.
+I listen to music – Radiohead, Belle and Sebastian, Libertines, Punch Brothers, Sturgill Simpson, Vampire Weekend.
+I should listen to more Beethoven.